 Day 03: - Kathmandu drive to Syabru Bensi (1550m/5085ft) 7-8 hours drive

-After morning breakfast we drive out along the north-western hills of Kathmandu for about 7-8hr.
-You will witness nice scenery of white snowcapped mountains like Mt.
-Annapurna II, Manasalu, Ganesh Himal and other minor peaks along the route and as well as green scenery of hillock, rivers and village.
+After morning breakfast, we drive out along the north-western hills of Kathmandu for about 7-8hr.
+You will witness the beautiful scenery of white snowcapped mountains like Mt.
+Annapurna II, Manasalu, Ganesh Himal, and other minor peaks along the route and as well as green scenery of hillock, rivers, and village.
 Enjoy the Himalayan views and mountainous lifestyle through the terraced fields and rustic villages.
-The scenery of foothills and ridgeline vistas goes through the Trishuli Bazaar, Betrawati and Dhunche you feel as if you are heading towards deep land.
+The landscape of foothills and ridgeline vistas goes through the Trishuli Bazaar, Betrawati, and Dhunche.
+You feel as if you are heading towards deep land.
 We take our Lunch at the Trishuli Bazaar before continuing further toDhunche.
-We descend down to Syabrubesi for the overnight stay.
+We descend to Syabrubesi for the overnight stay.

 Day 04: - Syabru Bensi trek to Lama Hotel (2450m/8038ft): walking distance 6-7 hours, 1070m ascent - 10.9 km

-The first day excitement trail crosses through the Bhote koshi River flowing down from Tibet and following the Langtang Khola.
+The first day excitement trail crosses through the Bhote Koshi River flowing down from Tibet and following the Langtang Khola.
 After a visit to the Gompa of Guru Rinpoche, follow the stone-paved main street out of town over Langtang Khola.
-After crossing the suspension bridge the trail gradually ascend up to Bamboo passing by landslide.
-The trail goes through the sub tropical forest which is cover by oak and maple, massive spruce, fir and blue pine.
+After crossing the suspension bridge, the trail gradually ascends to Bamboo passing by a landslide.
+The trail goes through the subtropical forest, which is cover by oak and maple, massive spruce, fir, and blue pine.
 We pass through the forests of oak and rhododendron.
-The variety wildlife; yellow-throated martens, wild boars, Langur monkeys, red pandas and Himalayan black bears etc. are inhabitance of the forest.
-Afterwards, your trek ascends gently to Rimche (2400m).
-And at the end your trail is level to the Lama Hotel for the overnight stay.
+The variety wildlife; yellow-throated martens, wild boars, Langur monkeys, red pandas, and Himalayan black bears, etc. are inhabitance of the forest.
+Afterward, your trek ascends gently to Rimche (2400m).
+And In the end, your trail is level to the Lama Hotel for the overnight stay.

 Day 05: - Lama Hotel trek to Langtang Village (3430m/11253ft): walking distance 4-5 hours, 980m ascent - 14.8 km